PhD-Annual-Review-System/PhD-Annual-Review-System/README.md

     - Run `heroku run rails db:migrate`.
 6. Add dummy values to the table:
     - Run `heroku run rails db:seed`.
 7. Access the deployed app at the provided URL.
-To find the URL, go to the Heroku webpage, select your app, click on `Open app` in top right.
+To find the URL, go to the Heroku webpage, select your app, and click on `Open app` in the top right.

 ## Steps to test the app